mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/01.Overview/docs.md

 ## Kernel support
 While Mender itself does not have any specific kernel requirements beyond what a normal Linux kernel provides, it relies on systemd, which does have one such requirement: The `CONFIG_FHANDLE` feature must be enabled in the kernel.
 The symptom if this feature is unavailable is that systemd hangs during boot looking for device files.

-If you [run the Mender client in standalone mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation), you can avoid this dependency by [disabling Mender as a system service](../05.Customize-Mender/docs.md#disabling-mender-as-a-system-service).
+If you [run the Mender-update client in standalone mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation), you can avoid this dependency by [disabling Mender as a system service](../05.Customize-Mender/docs.md#disabling-mender-as-a-system-service).

 ## Partition layout